 The six weeks at Oxford turned out to be four.
 On November 3, 1917, most of the men, including Jensen, left for Grantham in Lincolnshire to attend gunnery school at Harrowby Camp.
 Fifty of these men departed on November 19, 1917, for flying schools, but Jensen was among the men who remained at Grantham through the end of November.
 On November 29, 1917, they celebrated Thanksgiving in great style, with many of the men who were already at flying schools coming in to join them.
 Festivities included a football game between the “Unfits” and the “Hardly Ables.”9 Jensen played for the winning Unfits and appears in photos of the team taken that day.10

-Towards the end of January word came that the eight men would be transferred, and on January 27, 1918, four of the men, including Clements, Arthur Paul Supplee, George Dana Spear, and perhaps Dana Edmund Coates went to Waddington, while the remaining four went “down near London some place.”12 Jensen may have trained near London, but he also ended up for a time at Waddington, judging by a photo of him there saved by Joseph Raymond Payden.13 This would have been consistent with Jensen’s later squadron assignment, as pilots were taught to fly DH.4s at Waddington.
+Towards the end of January word came that the eight men would be transferred, and on January 27, 1918, four of the men, including Clements and Arthur Paul Supplee, went to Waddington, while four went “down near London some place.”12 Jensen may have trained near London, but he also ended up for a time at Waddington, judging by a photo of him there saved by Joseph Raymond Payden.13 This would have been consistent with Jensen’s later squadron assignment, as pilots were taught to fly DH.4s at Waddington.

 I have found no further information on Jensen’s training in Great Britain.
 He was one of many cadets whose appointments as first lieutenants with “non-flying” status Pershing recommended in a cable dated April 8, 1918.
-For some reason it took Washington over a month to send the confirming cable, which is dated May 13, 1918.14
+For some reason it took Washington over a month to send the confirming cable, which is dated May 13, 1918; Jensen was placed on active duty on May 30, 1918.14

 An 8th Aero roster dated September 10, 1918, shows that Jensen, flying DH-4 no. 9, was assigned as leader of B flight, with Albert C. Rothwell (of the first Oxford detachment) as his deputy leader and Wilkinson as his observer.21